The Human Factor of Cybersecurity

 Mingling to business and personal

-According to the results of our annual State of the Phish report, almost half of working adults shifted to a remote working environment as a result of COVID-19.
+According to the results of a recent Proofpoint survey, almost half of working adults shifted to a remote working environment as a result of COVID-19.
 One thing to emerge clearly from this shift is a definite mingling of business and personal.
 And this is perhaps nowhere more apparent than in how people use their personal and work devices.

 Nearly three-quarters said they used a personal device for work purposes.